 Then connect the output of the Add patch connected to the two orange texture patches, to the bottom input in the Add patch you've just created:

 Then, connect the output of the Add patch connected to the two texture patches, to the bottom input in the Add patch you've just created:

 The color effect is super bright:

-To adjust this, change the values in the Multiply patches.
+Change the values in the Multiply patches to fix this.
 Change:

 We experimented to work out the best values for the Multiply patches.
-You could make the color strong or weaker by adjusting these numbers.
+You could make the color stronger or weaker by adjusting these numbers.

 At this point, your project should look like this:

-When it's connected to the rest of the graph, it combines and distorts the camera texture and custom texture, adding realism to the effect.
-You can take a look at the patches that make up the Texture Distortion Shader by clicking the icon in the right corner of the patch group, to expand it.
+When it's connected to the rest of the graph it combines and distorts the camera texture and custom texture, adding realism to the effect.
+You can take a look at the patches that make up the Texture Distortion Shader by clicking the icon in the right corner of the patch group.

 This part of graph works by using Vertex Attribute patches to read UV values, which define how a texture is laid across a surface.
 In this case, the surface is the rectangles our materials are applied to.
 This graph will take those values - normalized from 0 to 1 horizontally and vertically.
 It will then offset them using RG and RGB values from the camera texture - using a Multiply patch to amplify the effect.